AdobeDocs/experience-manager-65.de-DE/help/forms/using/chart-component-interactive-communications.md

    Grundlegende Eigenschaften eines Zeilentypdiagramms im Webkanal

-1. Konfigurieren Sie die [Diagrammeigenschaften](../../forms/using/chart-component-interactive-communications.md#configure-chart-properties) auf Grundlage des Kanaltyps.
+1. Konfigurieren Sie die [Diagrammeigenschaften](../../forms/using/chart-component-interactive-communications.md#configure-chart-properties) auf Grundlage des Kanals.
 1. (Print channel only) In the **[!UICONTROL Agent Settings]**, specify if it is mandatory for the agent to use this chart.
 If i **[!UICONTROL t Is Mandatory For the Agent To Use This Chart]** option is not selected, the agent can tap the eye icon for the chart in the **[!UICONTROL Content]** tab of Agent UI to show or hide the chart.

    ![chart_agentproperties](assets/chart_agentproperties.png)

 1. Tap ![done_icon](assets/done_icon.png) to save the chart properties.

-   Tippen Sie auf **[!UICONTROL Vorschau]** , um das Erscheinungsbild und die mit dem Diagramm verknüpften Daten anzuzeigen.
+   Tippen Sie auf **[!UICONTROL Vorschau]** , um das Erscheinungsbild und die mit dem Diagramm verknüpften Daten Ansicht.
 Tippen Sie auf **[!UICONTROL Bearbeiten]** , um die Eigenschaften des Diagramms neu zu konfigurieren.

 ## Diagrammeigenschaften konfigurieren {#configure-chart-properties}

-Konfigurieren Sie beim Erstellen von Diagrammen für Druck- und Webkanäle die folgenden Eigenschaften:
+Konfigurieren Sie beim Erstellen von Diagrammen für Druck- und Web-Kanal die folgenden Eigenschaften:

 <table>
  <tbody>